-Prerequisite: one course in political studies or permission of the department
+Prerequisite: one course in political studies or permission of the department international.

-This course explores the nature of conflict and the patterns which it takes as well as the strategies for approaching and/or overcoming antagonistic relationships in a variety of arenas: interpersonal and familial, political, economic and international.
 Contemporary issues may be considered in the light of history, religious traditions and an appreciation of social, cultural, political and economic forces which have shaped them.
 The course is characterized by an interdisciplinary approach to lectures and discussions and a group enquiry approach to learning.
 (Also listed as a Peace and Conflict Studies Emphasis Course)